occultlang/occult/README.md

 - [ ] Pointers in arrays
 - [ ] Change __unsafe to unsafe due to lexical errors
 - [ ] Enhance for loops further
+- [ ] Remove the unsafe keyword entirely because of memory safety guarantee

 # Finished
 - [x] Add basic for loops